Safety on Ice

 Many people instinctively put their hands out when they fall — but that can lead to broken wrists or arms.
 Instead, try to stay relaxed, bend your knees, tuck in your chin, and aim to land on your butt.
 Let your body roll to the side to help absorb the impact more safely.

-Taking a safe falling workshop, in which you can practice change the body’s instincts, is a great idea at any age.
+Taking a safe falling workshop, in which you can practice changing the body’s instincts, is a great idea at any age.

 Improving Balance and Stability